r4f4elo/refresh-git/README.md

 Add changes from all tracked and untracked file (new file, modified file and deleted file):

 `$ git add -A`
-> Tip: Use this in almost all cases.
+> :bulb: Tip: Use this in almost all cases.
 [Find out more](https://stackoverflow.com/questions/572549/difference-between-git-add-a-and-git-add).

 Add changes from only tracked files (modified file and deleted file):

 `$ git add -u`
-> Tip: This is useful when the new files are temporary and still not are in .gitignore.
+> :bulb: Tip: This is useful when the new files are temporary and still not are in .gitignore.
 For example: log files.

 Record changes to the local repository:

 `$ git commit -m "[summary message]" -m "[description message]"`
-> Tip: You can add many description messages, for example: `$ git commit -m "Summary" -m "msg 1" -m "msg 2" -m "msg 3"`, etc.
+> :bulb: Tip: You can add many description messages, for example: `$ git commit -m "Summary" -m "msg 1" -m "msg 2" -m "msg 3"`, etc.

 Unstages the file, but preserve its contents:
 `$ git reset <file>`
-> Tip: use only `$ git reset` for reset all files.
+> :bulb: Tip: use only `$ git reset` for reset all files.

 Discard changes in working directory